Fraud FAQs for Claimants

 If you are a victim of identity theft, report to L&I, your local police department, and the Federal Trade Commission:

-• File a police report with the municipality in which you resided at the time the unemployment benefits in question were paid.
-A copy of the police report must be provided to the Office of Unemployment Compensation.
+- File a police report with the municipality in which you resided at the time the unemployment benefits in question were paid.
+A copy of the police report may be needed by the Department to complete its investigation.

 Anyone who receives a paper check in the mail and did not file for unemployment benefits in Pennsylvania should not cash the checks.
 Cashing the checks knowing that you have not applied for PUA or any other UC program may be deemed fraud and repayment will be required.
 The checks should be returned to: